hellerve/ptolemy/done.md

 counter-productive to the verification effort and somewhat diminishes my interest in their findings.

+* [Synthesizing Data Structure Transformations from Input-Output Examples](https://www.cs.rice.edu/~sc40/pubs/pldi15.pdf) by **John K. Feser et al.** (2015)

+The methods for arriving at synthesized programs is deceptively simple, which I find encouraging.
+I’d like to try this approach myself eventually, and I found the authors’ explanation extremely readable and easy to understand.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)